scalamolecule/molecule/README.md

 ### Run jvm tests

-Make sure Docker is running to run tests for MongoDB, MariaDB, Mysql and Postgress (Datomic and H2 run in-memory).
+Make sure Docker is running to run tests for MariaDB, Mysql and Postgress (Datomic and H2 run in-memory).
 For instance on a mac you can start Docker Desktop.

 Run the same test suite on jvm targeting various databases:

     sbt datalogDatomicJVM/test
-    sbt documentMongodbJVM/test
     sbt sqlH2JVM/test
     sbt sqlMariadbJVM/test
     sbt sqlMysqlJVM/test